j2store/userguide/authorizenet_plugin.md

 You can create a Joomla Article to say thanks to the users, who purchased in your online store.
 Enter the article ID here.

 Still have questions?
-You can reach us in ***support@j2store.org*** or post in our support forum: http://j2store.org/forum/index.html
+You can post in our support forum: http://j2store.org/forum/index.html

 Thank you for using our extension.